Computable Cross Norm in Tensor Networks and Holography: Introduction

 \section{Introduction}

-Recently, Ref.~\cite{Yin:2022toc} discussed the so-called \textit{computable cross-norm} (CCNR) as a measure of entanglement for bipartite mixed states.
+The computable cross-norm or realignment (CCNR) is a diagnostic of entanglement for bipartite mixed states derived from the separability criterion of the same name.
 Given a density matrix $\rho_{AB}$ on subsystems $A$ and $B$, the realignment matrix $R$ is defined as \cite{2002quant.ph..5017C,2003JPhA...36.5825R}